MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/data-lineage-analysis-via-rest-apis.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-e42edf07-9e68-4cc2-9eb9-a16ad920bb49?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 The metadata is used in object management use cases, such as editing a metric to use a different fact object.
 In such a use case, the user needs to understand how an object is used and where it comes from.
 To do so, the user can use a data lineage or data traceability function.
 Here, we can use search API to perform data lineage analysis on the metadata.

-There are two functions that MicroStrategy data lineage supports:
+There are two functions that Strategy data lineage supports:

 - Given an object, for example a report, attribute, dashboard, or database, list the direct and indirect components of that object
 - Given an object, list the objects which directly and indirectly depend on that object